romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-When diagnosing a failed GitHub Actions workflow run, which of the following steps are appropriate?
+Q: When diagnosing a failed GitHub Actions workflow run, which of the following steps are appropriate?
 <details><summary>Show the answer</summary><p>

 - **Use GitHub's REST API to programmatically fetch logs for the failed workflow run**